 Direct Approach

-Right above the tree line, the impressive views of Mount Baker and Mount Shuksan appeared.
-So I couldn’t help but make many stops for photos.
-Soon, we made our way through the last 300′ and went up to the top.
+Above the trees were the impressive views of Mount Baker and Mount Shuksan.
+So I couldn’t help but keep stopping for photos en route.
+Soon, we made our way through the final 300′ up to the top.

 See more trip photos here.

-The summit was treeless with breathtaking views.
-They included the Canadian peaks north of the border, which was just several miles away.
-It was still early in the day.
-So we made a side trip over to Peak 5930.
-It was just a little over a mile to the east.
-So we could get a closer look at the eastern peaks.
+Breathtaking views on the open summit included Canadian peaks only several miles away.
+It was still early, so we took a side trip to Peak 5930, a mile to the east.
+So we could look at the eastern peaks a little closer.

 See more trip photos here.